Running PRSM locally or on an intranet

 1. Check to see whether python3 is already installed, by typing python3 --version at the command prompt.
 If it responds with the version of the python installation, you can go on to the next step.
 If you get an error message, you will need to install python, using these instructions.

-2. Install podman using the instructions here.
+2. Install podman using these instructions.

 3. Install podman-compose using the command: